Zildj1an/SELEX/README.md

 sudo apt install python-pip || pacman -S python-pip pip install opentrons subprocess time os
 ```
-There is also two things that need to be done.
 The robot uses the audio robot.mp3 and gets it from Robot raspberry's /mnt/usbdrive/ (put it there or edit the location).

 ## Authors
 * [Pablo Villalobos](https://github.com/pablo-vs)